GStreamer/gstreamer/markdown/design/trickmodes.md

   - for transcoding, audio and video resamplers can be used to reverse, resample and retimestamp the buffers.
-Any rate adjustments performed on the media must be added to the applied\_rate and subtracted from the rate members in the SEGMENT event.
+Any rate adjustments performed on the media must be added to the `applied_rate` and subtracted from the rate members in the SEGMENT event.

-In SKIP mode, the same algorithm as for forward SKIP mode can be used.
+In `SKIP` mode, the same algorithm as for forward `SKIP` mode can be used.

 ## Notes

-  - The clock/running\_time keeps running forward.
+  - The clock/`running_time` keeps running forward.

   - backwards playback potentially uses a lot of memory as frames and undecoded data gets buffered.